joaovertelo/learning-kafka/streaming-etl-with-ksqldb/README.md

 );
 ```

-### Optional: If you are using Debezium, check the replication slots that was created
+### Optional: If you are using Debezium, check the replication slots that were created

 ```sql
 SELECT * FROM pg_replication_slots;